 This is because GDP per capita changes significantly between countries.
 Simplistically, the total economy is:

 Total GDP = GDP per capita x total population

 Clearly, if population increases without changing GDP per capita, then total GDP will increase.
-In reality, changing the population size will change GDP per capita.
+In reality, changing the population size will change, and typically decrease, GDP per capita.
 Total GDP is more complex than the simplistic formulae, and includes factors like ‘accessible natural resources‘.
 For example if farming is part of economy, adding more people will not proportionally add more farm land, unless that country still has unused land of the same quality as existing farm land.
 In the end, it can be difficult to add more people and retain the GDP per capita ratio, but every additional worker added, should result in some rise in total GDP.

 So, moving a country to a larger total population should increase GDP of that country, even if the larger population lowers GDP per capita and reduces living standards.
 To use the image above as a metaphor, there should be some more additional money raining down, but there will be more people to get a share of that money, so the ratio of money to people would normally mean less money each.

-Is a population growth good for the economy?
+Is population growth good for the economy?

 In summary, the more people, the greater the total wealth, but unless the extra people enable accessing additional natural resources, the normal result is the less wealth per person, as the natural resources per person decreases.

 All statistics show that a high birth-rate correlates with lower economic wealth per person.

 Individual Wealth vs Population: How Are Individuals Affected?